nomothetis/OptionKit/README.md

 An option (of any type) can have zero or more required parameters.
 Parameters are restricted in that they cannot begin with `-` or `--`, as they would be confused with triggers.

-OptionKit's `OptionParser` class returns a dictionary of `OptionDescription` objects mapped to their parameters, if any.
+OptionKit's `OptionParser` class returns a dictionary of `Option` objects mapped to their parameters, if any.
 This is different from the way Ruby's OptionParse works, which is by providing callbacks to be triggered by option calls.